zc/dojoform/src/zc/dojoform/README.txt

 Dojo widgets and forms
 ======================

-Dojoform provides client-side widget implementations in JavaScript using the Dojo framework.
+Dojoform provides client-side form and widget implementations in JavaScript using the Dojo framework.

 Using zc.dojoform